galactixx/zighash/README.md

 * **Returns:** 32-bit or 64-bit hash optimized for varied input lengths.
 * **Ideal for:** Balancing speed and distribution across small and large inputs.

----

-* **Description:** Perform bitwise left and right rotations on 32-bit and 64-bit values.

 ## 🤝 **License** **License**

 This project is licensed under the MIT License.
 See the [LICENSE](LICENSE) file for details.